morrownr/USB-WiFi/home/Speed_Comparison_Test.md

-## USB WiFi Adapter Speed Comparison Test
+## USB WiFi adapter speed comparison test

 Note: This is a test using a capability that all of the tested adapters have.
-All adapters were tested from the same location connected to the same AP.
+All adapters were tested from the same location connected to the same access point (AP).

 Test setup: